What is Qigong?

 Qigong (pronounced chee gung) is an ancient Chinese mind body practice that restores wellness, builds mental and emotional strength, reduces stress and increases vitality.
 Qigong is a branch of Traditional Chinese Medicine and the grandfather of Tai Chi, which was developed later for combat.

 Qi, is the circulating life force (or energy) whose existence and properties are the basis of much Chinese philosophy.
 Gong is cultivation.
-Therefore, Qigong is energy cultivation. the body has energy channels that run throughout the body and wrap around your internal organs.
+Therefore, Qigong is energy cultivation.
+The body has energy channels that run throughout the body and wrap around your internal organs.
 According to Chinese medicine when these channels are blocked or if the energy is stagnant, disease can set in.
+Acupuncture can be used to stimulate points along the energy channels or energy meridians to move the qi, or you can do it yourself with Qigong movements.
 Medical Qigong practitioners and some Traditional Chinese Doctors use Qigong movements as prescriptions to treat illness and disease.

 Qigong is a form of dynamic meditation where you calm the mind, breathe into the poses and follow the flow of energy through your body.
 When you practice Qigong, your internal chemistry, and energy function optimally.